mariomui/mongo-db-variations/README.md

 `docker ps -a` to see al the volumes you have prepped.
 `docker rm -f <nameofInstance>` to remove something entirely `docker volume ls` to see all the volumes you have

+`./cleanup.sh <nameofContainer>` will remove the storage and the container
 ## caveats
 there isn't any persistent storage yet.
 It has a mounted volume but docker updates will kill it.
 And it's not the best practice way.